 - Fenix HP30R v2 - 2x21700 batteries (included) in a remote box that can be attached to the headband on worn on a belt, an efficient driver, and both spot and flood options make for a headlamp that can run all night at 1000 lumens with a peak output of 3000.
 No ultra-low modes here; that's not what this is for.
 The battery box can serve as a USB powerbank and charges via USB-C. Wearing the batteries under clothing makes it effectively immune to cold.
 Expensive at $220, though there's usually a 20% off code available for Fenix products.

 These are suitable for first responders and possibly members of the military in combat roles.
 The focus is on simple operation, reliability and a good way to make sure the light starts on high.

-- Eagletac GX30L2 Pro - for those who want a better Streamlight Stinger.
+- Eagletac GX30L2-R - for those who want a better Streamlight Stinger.
 2x18650.
-Neutral white with XHP35 HI recommended for more natural color and throw distance.
 Onboard charging.
-Neutral white optional.
 The included battery pack is just two 18650s in series.
 It says not to charge standard 18650s, but there's no technical reason for that, and it is reported to work.
-Protected cells recommended. $155
+Protected 18650s recommended. $120

 - Acebeam L18 - this is the L35, but optimized for throw with 1000m FL1 throw and 1500lm output.
 This is probably a secondary light for most people for when something is too far for the primary light. $70